ddev/ddev-solr/README.md

 created if it doesn't exist already.

 > [!NOTE]
 > Solr Cloud could be run on multiple nodes.
-Any node has it's own core
+Any node has its own core
 > that holds your data.
 A collection is a set of cores distributed over several
 > nodes.
 If you read some old documentation or the usage instruction of an old PHP
 > application, it might talk about a "core".
 In that case you could simply replace